BawdyAnarchist/quBSD/Future_Development.md

 	- Failed to create /etc/jail.conf entry for: qb-create -T net-vpn net-wireguard
 	- It's still screwed up somehow.
 Not accepting a creation with all options.
 	- Need to go through with a fine tooth comb.
 And/or do some fuzzing.
+	- Need to add an option for copying usrlocal
+	- Add option for "auto" IP assignment during guided
+	- Logic on "Would you like to also .... something about /home directory of template" needs fixed, because no template shouldn't ask you to copy a non existent home.

+qb-rename
+	- didn't rename the subfolder under home
+	- requires that you bring flags down for the jail in quesiton first (specifically the fstab was protected)

 pf.conf
 	- wgIP constant really should be called "endpointIP" or something like that